 How To Incubate and Hatch Chicken Eggs

-Incubating and hatching eggs is one of the most enjoyable (and addictive) aspects of chicken keeping.
+Incubating and hatching eggs is one of the most enjoyable (and addictive) aspects of chicken keeping and breeding.
 Nothing beats watching those little ones fight their way out of the eggs, after the 3 weeks of fretting and fussing and watching the incubator, wondering what is going on in there.
 To get you started on this wonderful journey, here is a quick rundown on...

 **A note on shipped eggs: shipped eggs should be allowed to rest for 24 hours prior to setting, to allow the contents of the eggs to settle.
 Place shipped eggs upright, with the fat end of the egg up, in an egg carton, or something similar.
 Shipped eggs often have loose or damaged air cells and should ideally be incubated upright, with the fat end up.
 For more information and tips on managing these see here.

 Before putting your eggs into an incubator, plug it in and make sure the temperature is steady.
-In a forced air incubator (with a fan) the temperature should be 99.5–100*F. In a still air incubator the temperature should be slightly higher, 101–102*F measured at the top of the eggs.
-I use a thermometer and a hygrometer (which measures humidity) in my incubator.
+In a forced-air incubator (with a fan) the temperature should be 99.5–100*F. In a still-air incubator the temperature should be slightly higher, 101–102*F measured at the top of the eggs.
+To ensure that you get fresh air and oxygen in a still air incubator, you'll need to open it at least four times a day.
+Eggshells are porous so oxygen can enter and carbon dioxide can exit.
+I use a thermometer and a hygrometer (which measures humidity levels) in my incubator.
 Hygrometers can be purchased quite cheaply at a cigar shop, Radio Shack and I believe even Walmart.
-You want 28–50% humidity for day 1–18, depending on air cell size, then 65% to 75% for the last few days.
+You want 28–50% relative humidity for day 1–18, depending on air cell size, then 65% to 75% for the last few days.

 During the first 18 days of incubation, the eggs should be turned a minimum of 3 times a day.
 Use a non-toxic marker and mark eggs with an X on one side and an O on the other so when you are turning them you can make sure they all got turned.
 More about turning later...